Karl-XZ/GameForge/README.md

 ```
 Idea
- → (Gemini 3) Plan JSON
+ �?(Gemini 3) Plan JSON
- → (Gemini 3) Scenes / Assets JSON
+ �?(Gemini 3) Scenes / Assets JSON
- → (Gemini 3) Images
+ �?(Gemini 3) Images
       - character: __front first
       - variants: image-to-image
- → (Local) Green-screen cutout → transparent PNG
+ �?(Local) Green-screen cutout �?transparent PNG
- → (Gemini 3) Runnable game code
+ �?(Gemini 3) Runnable game code
- → Export zip (offline playable)
+ �?Export zip (offline playable)
 ```

 ---

 ## Challenges we ran into

-### Character “variants” turning into sprite collages
+### Character “variants�?turning into sprite collages

-If prompts mention “variants / differences / sheets,” image models often produce a single image containing multiple poses.
+If prompts mention “variants / differences / sheets,�?image models often produce a single image containing multiple poses.
 That looks fine as an illustration—but it becomes a nightmare in a game pipeline.

 **Fix:** treat variants as a dependency graph.
 Generate `__front` once, then image-to-image every variant from that reference.
-Prompts are sanitized to forbid “sprite sheet / collage / multi-panel.”
+Prompts are sanitized to forbid “sprite sheet / collage / multi-panel.�?
 ### Green screens aren’t one green

 Real outputs vary: neon green, yellow-green, darker green, uneven lighting, even gradients.
 A single hard-coded chroma key fails in surprising ways.

-**Fix:** detect the dominant green from the border, then do a two-pass key (strict → relaxed).
+**Fix:** detect the dominant green from the border, then do a two-pass key (strict �?relaxed).
 If results look wrong, fall back to a safer legacy keying path.

 ### Retry wasn’t really retrying

 Browsers and providers love caching.
-Users click “retry” expecting a new result—and sometimes get the same image back.
+Users click “retry�?expecting a new result—and sometimes get the same image back.

 **Fix:** every image request can be forced fresh using a nonce, and every rendered asset URL is cache-busted so the UI always reloads.

 ### Serverless file systems on Vercel

-You can’t write to the project directory at runtime (`/var/task`).
+You can't write to the project directory at runtime (`/var/task`).
 Attempts to cache or mkdir there will fail.

-**Fix:** store runtime artifacts under a writable temp directory (`/tmp`) for serverless deployments, and keep exports deterministic.
+**Fix:** store game records in **Vercel KV** and assets in **Vercel Blob**.
+This avoids reliance on `/tmp` across requests and prevents data loss on cold starts.

 ---